skupperproject/skupper-console/README.md

 #### Development mode

+To run integration tests in development mode and open the Cypress test runner, use the following command:

 ```bash
 yarn cy:open
 ```

+Note that the above commands assume that you have the necessary dependencies installed and configured for testing.

-## Directory Structure
+## Project Structure

-* `build`: Production build output
-* `config`: dev tool configurations
-* `cypress`: Integration testing
+The project has the following directory structure:

+- `build`: Contains the output of the production build, which is the compiled and optimized version of the application that can be deployed to a server.
+- `config`: Contains the configuration files for the development tools used in the project, such as webpack, jest, typescript paths, eslint, etc.
+- `cypress`: Contains the integration testing code using Cypress framework, which is used to test the application's user interface and user interactions.
-* `mocks`:It contains a mock server to run a static dataset representing a basic network
+- `mocks`: Contains a mock server that runs on a static dataset to simulate a basic network, which is useful for testing the application's data handling and network requests.
-* `public`: Home of index.html
-* `src`: Source and test code
-* `src/API`: React top level component
-* `src/assets`: Images and other assets
-* `src/core/components`: Generic and reusable React components
+- `public`: Contains the index.html file, which is the entry point of the application and serves as the shell for the application's content.
+- `src`: Contains the source and test code of the application, including all the React components, utility functions, and data models.
+  - `API`: Contains the Api, which is responsible for handling all the network requests and data fetching for the application.
+  - `assets`: Contains images and other assets used in the application, such as icons, logos, and background images.
+  - `core/components`: Contains generic and reusable React components, such as Navbar, topology graph, and table, that can be used throughout the application.
-* `src/core/utils`: Generic app functionalities like dates and formatting utilities
+  - `core/utils`: Contains generic app functionalities such as date and formatting utilities that are used throughout the application.
-* `src/layout`: The components that form the foundation of the application's structure
+  - `layout`: Contains the components that form the foundation of the application's structure, such as the header, footer, and navigation menu.
-* `src/pages`:The components displayed within the container
-* `src/pages/<page>/components`: components of the view
-* `src/pages/<page>/services`:  data normalization/sanitization/manipulation utilities for this specific page
-* `src/pages/<page>/views`: Collection of views
-* `src/config`: Configuration
-* `src/routes`: Aggregation of page routes
+  - `pages`: Contains the components that are displayed within the container, which represent the different pages or views of the application.
+    - `<page>/components`: Contains the components of a particular view, such as the list and  details.
+    - `<page>/services`: Contains data utilities for a specific page, such as filtering or sorting the products on the product list page.
+    - `<page>/views`: Contains a collection of views for a particular page, such as the  list view or details view.
+  - `config`: Contains the configuration files for the application, such as the environment variables, constants, or settings used throughout the application.
+  - `routes`: Contains the aggregation of page routes, which define the mapping between URLs and components/views in the application.

+### Page sections

-Each page section includes constants, interfaces, and enums that are specific to the React views and components used in the section.
-If you require more generic modules or API-related items, it is recommended that you access them from the modules located in the `services` folder.
+Each page section includes constants, interfaces, and enums that are specific to the React views and components used in that section.
+If you require more generic modules or API-related items, we recommend accessing them from the services folder modules.

+Please note that the `services` folder contains utilities for data normalization, sanitization, and manipulation for a specific page, while other generic app functionalities such as date and formatting utilities can be found in the `core/utils` folder.